abhishek-ch/spark_hungarian/README.md

 Use Spark Dataframe as core source for entire logic.
 All major steps are distributed except 1 which is on top of driver.

+The system is designed to iterate row/column scanning any number of times & that can be provided by user _(default is 3)_.
+**Diagonal Rule** is as well auto-applied when required.

 For Graph oriented design, do refer [Bipartite Matching & the Hungarian Method](http://www.cse.ust.hk/~golin/COMP572/Notes/Matching.pdf)

 #### Testing
 sbt test

+* Main Source of test MainRunnerTest
+* Diagonal Rule Specific Test DiagonalProcessingTest
+* Data Load, Col and Row Scanning Reduction Test in scanner package

 For Docker please [refer](https://github.com/abhishek-ch/spark-docker)

+#### Run

+* Pass a parquet path to com.abc.hungarian.Main
+*

 ## Notes